laurentperrinet/Perrinet20PredictiveProcessing/Perrinet19PredictiveProcessing.md

 particularly relevant for a quantitative understanding of the diversity of behavionss in the human population [@Karvelis18autistic].

 ### oculomotor delays PerrinetAdamsFriston14
+An interesting perspective to study the role of such dynamics in cognition is to extend this model to more realistic description of the constraints faced by the visual system.
+Indeed, actually realize action.
+Extending the modelling framework of
+[@Adams 123 for SPE M, it was observed in
+[@Perrine Adams Frishon 143 that

 The central nervous system has to contend with axonal delays, both at the sensory and the motor levels.
 For instance, in the human visuo-oculomotor system, it takes approximately $\tau_s=50~ms$ for the retinal image to reach the visual areas implicated in motion detection, and a further  $\tau_m$ of 40~ms  to reach the oculomotor muscles.